spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 # Function Composition

-Spring Cloud Stream includes an integration with Spring Cloud Function's based programming model that enables the business logic of an application to be modelled as a `java.util.Function`, a `java.util.Consumer`, and a `java.util.Supplier`, representing the roles of a `Processor`, `Sink`, and `Source` respectively.
+Spring Cloud Stream includes an integration with Spring Cloud Function's function-based programming model that lets the business logic of an application be modeled as a `java.util.Function`, a `java.util.Consumer`, and a `java.util.Supplier`, representing the roles of a `Processor`, a `Sink`, and a `Source`, respectively.

-The guide on [Programming Models](%currentPath%/stream-developer-guides/programming-models/) shows how to write a `Processor` using the functional style.
+The guide on [Programming Models](%currentPath%/stream-developer-guides/programming-models/) shows how to write a `Processor` by using the functional style.

 Building on this foundation, we can extend existing `Source` and `Sink` applications by importing the configuration of an existing `Source` or `Sink` and adding code that defines a `java.util.Function`.

-For example, given the stream
+Consider the following stream:

 ```bash
 http | transformer --expression=(\"Hello \"+payload.toString().toUpperCase()) | log
 ```

-For certain use-cases, a simple payload transformation logic may not require a standalone application and it is beneficial to combine the transformation with either the source or the sink.
-For example, we may want to avoid an extra application being deployed for such a small amount of logic or to not have any sensitive data received be sent on the messaging middleware.
+For certain use-cases, a simple payload transformation logic may not require a standalone application, and it may be beneficial to combine the transformation with either the source or the sink.
+For example, we may want to avoid an extra application being deployed for such a small amount of logic or avoid having any sensitive data be sent on the messaging middleware.

-To do this we can create a new source applications that imports the `HttpSourceConfiguration` and registers a `java.util.Function` as a Spring bean.
-This will automatically apply the function after the original source's output.
+To do this, we can create a new source applications that imports the `HttpSourceConfiguration` and registers a `java.util.Function` as a Spring bean.
+This automatically applies the function after the original source's output.
-Similarly, for `Sink`'s, the function is applied before the sink's input.
+Similarly, for a `Sink` instance, the function is applied before the sink's input.

-It is also possible to not only compose the original source or sink with a single function, but to declaratively compose several functions with the original source or sink.
+Also, you can not only compose the original source or sink with a single function, but you can declaratively compose several functions with the original source or sink.

-In this guide, we will create the stream defined above and then create a new `http-transformer` source application that encapsulates the original transformer expression as two `java.util.Function`s.
+In this guide, we create the stream defined earlier and then create a new `http-transformer` source application that encapsulates the original transformer expression as two `java.util.Function` instances.
-A new stream will be deployed that does the same processing, but now only using two applications instead of three.
+A new stream is deployed to do the same processing but now using only two applications instead of three.

-For this guide we assume that the respective `http`, `transformer`, and `log` application have already been imported and registered with Spring Cloud Data Flow as described in the [Installation guide](%currentPath%/installation/).
+For this guide we assume that the respective `http`, `transformer`, and `log` applications have already been imported and registered with Spring Cloud Data Flow, as described in the [Installation guide](%currentPath%/installation/).

-## Using three applications
+## Using Three Applications

-For the first stream, we will use the prebuilt `http`, `transform` and `log` applications.
+For the first stream, we use the prebuilt `http`, `transform`, and `log` applications.

-Create the following stream:
+First, we create the following stream:

 ```
 stream create hello --definition "http --server.port=9000 | transformer --expression=(\"Hello \"+payload.toString().toUpperCase()) | log"
 ```

-Then deploy the stream:
+Then we deploy the stream, as follows:

 ```
 stream deploy hello
 ```

-In this guide we are using the Local installation so we can post some data to the endpoint on localhost.
+In this guide, we use local installation so that we can post some data to the endpoint on localhost, as follows:

 ```
 http post --data "friend" --target "http://localhost:9000"